fleek-network/fleek-network-docs/blog/bloom-and-cuckoo.md

 The proposed technique is also applicable to Cuckoo filters.

 ## Other Filters
-While we only looked at Bloom filters and Cuckoo filters, there are other AMQ filters that we want to briefly mention here:
+While we only looked at Bloom filters and Cuckoo filters, there are other AMQ filters that we want to mention here briefly:
 * Quotient filters [5, 6]: Compact hash tables that support insertion, lookup, and deletion.
 Less space-efficient than Bloom filters and Cuckoo filters.
 * XOR filters [7]: More space-efficient than Bloom filters and Cuckoo filters.
 However, they are static meaning the filter has to be rebuilt if additional elements are added.